GoogleCloudPlatform/backlogged-pinball-backend/codelab/index.md

 From there, change to the `python` or `javascript` subdirectory, depending on which language you want to use for this lab.

-In the editor portion of the IDE, click the Open Folder button and select the same directory in order to view the code.
+In the editor portion of the IDE, click File->Open->Open Folder and select the same directory in order to view the code.

 The program source files are heavily commented, explaining what they do and how they do it.
 Familiarize yourself with this as you will be extending the functionality soon.